juliejonak/Algorithms-I-Notes/README.md

 This has a nested for loop - so given number of n, what is the maximum number of times each loop runs?

-We would assume this is O(n^2) because of the nested for loop, but let's adjust the function a little to be certain by logging the number of times we loop through the i loop and j loop:
+We would assume this is `O(n^2)` because of the nested for loop, but let's adjust the function a little to print the number of times we loop through the i loop and j loop, to be certain:

 ```
 def bar(n):